|

 were ready for staging, they were prevented by the outbreak of the Second

 World War.
-There was a full scale preview on August 31st complete with
+There was a full scale preview on August 31st complete with a

-currently run for 66 nights.
+run for 66 nights.
 It is a popular misconception that the Illuminations

 extend into the Christmas period but this has never in fact been the case.